axelcournac/virus_Hi-C_Analysis/README.md

 chr1 4134782 16 chr1 4134678 0
 ```

-chr1 corresponds here to the chromosome of *Escherichi coli* genome.
+chr1 corresponds here to the chromosome of human genome.
 We used hg19 reference genome.
 We name this file output_alignment_idpt.dat.ind3.

 We then assigned eahc read to its corresponding restriction fragment as described previously in [https://github.com/axelcournac/3C_tutorial](https://github.com/axelcournac/3C_tutorial).